 See the next sections for information about connections.
-Power supply and light output connections are made via screw terminals on the right-side panel of the controller.
+Power supply and light output connections are made via screw terminals on the bottom-side panel of the controller.
 Check all connections carefully before switching on the equipment.

-The controller has two 24 V DC power supplies: a dedicated power supply for the power stages and a dedicated power supply for the logic section.
+The controller has two 24 V to 48 V DC power supplies: a dedicated power supply for the power stages and a dedicated power supply for the logic section.
 This is to increase versatility.